wilsonjackson/connect-resource-pipeline/README.md

     File paths to match.
 Uses `vinyl-fs` under the hood, so globs are allowed.
 If omitted, the `pathname` of the request will be used.

+- `mimeType` (optional)

+    Type: `string`

+    Mime type to send in the response headers.
+If omitted, a mime type will be guessed using the [mime module](https://github.com/broofa/node-mime), based on the matched URL.

 - `pipeline` (optional)

     Type: `function(stream.Readable, Request): stream.Readable`